Ashish-Patnaik/KaspaStream/README.md

 ## 🚀 What Problem Does KaspaStream Solve?

 Traditional gig platforms make you wait days for payouts.
 Crypto platforms on Bitcoin or Ethereum are too slow or expensive for small tasks.

 KaspaStream changes the game.
 By leveraging Kaspa's BlockDAG architecture, we created a marketplace where payments aren't just fast—they are instant.
-Workers complete a task, AI verifies it in seconds, and money streams directly to their wallet.
+Workers complete a task, AI verifies it in seconds(proof of work), and money streams directly to their wallet.
 No escrow delays.
 No high gas fees.
 Just pure speed.

 - Posting micro-tasks is slow and fragmented